 Language is complex, and everybody’s journey in learning a new language is different.
 Below is an overview of AGC’s Dual Language Program per village.

-AGC preschoolers get immersed in the Spanish language in a 90/10 model.
-Teachers provide developmentally, culturally, and linguistically appropriate learning experiences to engage students through play and exploration, and it is through this immersion that students start learning and engaging in both languages.
-The emphasis is on oral language and listening skills, as well as being exposed to the basics of literacy in two languages.
+AGC preschoolers get exposed to Spanish language through daily activities and routines.
+Teachers provide developmentally, culturally, and linguistically appropriate learning experiences to engage students through play and exploration.
+The emphasis is on oral language and listening skills, as well as being exposed to the basics of literacy.
 Earlier on, students recognize bilingualism and bi-literacy as a strength.
-Students start to develop their identity not only as language learners, but also as bilingual learners
+Students start to develop their identity as language learners.

-While we model a strict separation of languages and we encourage and support students to be risk-takers and engage in a second language.
+While we model a strict separation of languages and we encourage and support students to be risk-takers and engage in a second language, teachers use their language of comfort with students for exploration of deeper concepts.

 The focus continues to be on developing a healthy attitude towards learning a new language, as well as developing literacy skills in both languages so students can engage in all content areas.
 We continue to nurture and celebrate the joy of being in a bilingual setting, and how we can all learn from each other.
 Students are encouraged to participate in both languages.